 SEO.
 Search Engine Optimization.
 It’s a consistently hot topic in the digital marketing world.
 We talk about it a lot here at Parthenon (see “Don’t Tank Your Rank”, “Alt Text, SEO, and Good Karma”, “Successful Online Marketing Strategy Goes Beyond the Website” and our “SEO 101 Series”), but why?
 Because we NEED to talk about it.
 Regularly showing up at the top of search results for topics in your field helps make your business appear to be the expert in your field.
 And it’s “free.”

-Want to improve your SEO?
+Collectiveray can help with your site’s theme.
+Now, want to improve your SEO?
 There are some basic, important and great ideas on how climb atop the search-results page:

 - Rebuild or refresh your website